Kwangmyŏngsŏng-1

-It was launched from Musudan-ri using a Paektusan rocket, at 03:07 GMT on 31 August 1998, a few days before the 50th anniversary of North Korea's independence from Japan.
+It was launched from Musudan-ri using a Paektusan rocket, at 03:07 GMT on 31 August 1998, a few days before the 50th anniversary of North Korea's foundation.
 On 4 September, the Korean Central News Agency announced that the satellite had successfully been placed into low Earth orbit.

 The China National Space Administration was involved in the development of Kwangmyŏngsŏng-1, which had a 72-faced polyhedral shape, similar to Dong Fang Hong I, the first Chinese satellite.
 The mass of the satellite is unclear, with estimates ranging from 6 kg to 170 kg.

 Etymology

 The names "Paektusan" and "Kwangmyŏngsŏng" are richly symbolic for Korean nationalism and the Kim family cult.
 Paektusan (Mount Paektu) is the highest mountain in Korea (North and South) and is located on the border with China.
 According to Korean nationalist mythology, Tangun, the mythical founder of Korea, was born on the mountain in 2333 BC.
-And according to DPRK hagiographic propaganda, the mountain is sacred as the home of Kim Il-sŏng's anti-Japanese guerrilla base, as well as the birthplace of Kim Jong il.
-Even though Kim Jong-il was born in the former Soviet Far East near Khabarovsk, DPRK sources claim Kim was born on Mount Paektu, and on that day a bright lode star (kwangmyŏngsŏng) appeared in the sky, so everyone knew a new general had been born.
+And according to DPRK hagiographic propaganda, the mountain is sacred as the home of Kim Il Sung's anti-Japanese guerrilla base, as well as the birthplace of Kim Jong Il.
+Even though Kim Jong Il was born in the former Soviet Far East near Khabarovsk, DPRK sources claim Kim was born on Mount Paektu, and on that day a bright lode star (kwangmyŏngsŏng) appeared in the sky, so everyone knew a new general had been born.